Introduction

 To overcome this risk, insurers must stay up-to-date with regulatory requirements and ensure that their AI algorithms comply with these requirements.
 They must also regularly review and update their policies and procedures to reflect any changes in regulations.

 AI in insurance has the potential to revolutionize the insurance industry, but it is not without its risks.
 Implementing technologies of AI for insurance can be expensive, especially for small and mid-sized insurers.
-An independent survey report says 46% of insurers face significant challenges in funding initiatives related to AI for insurance.
+An independent survey report says 46% of insurers face significant challenges in funding initiatives related to AI for insurance and face challenges in hiring people with the necessary technical skills.
+However, by implementing robust strategies to address these risks, insurance companies can unlock the benefits that AI can offer.